Try Photomatix for Linux

 Exposure Bracketing

-Learn how to set up Automatic Exposure Bracketing (AEB) on various camera models.
+The HDR process starts with taking multiple exposures.
+Learn how to set Exposure Bracketing (AEB) on various camera models.

-If you want to test Photomatix Pro before having taken bracketed photos, you can download some on the bracketed photo samples page.
+If you want to test Photomatix Pro before you've taken any bracketed photos, you can download some on the bracketed photo samples page.

 Update log